 The time limit is seven hours from the start.
 Full marathon runners have a five hour cut-off at kilometer 27 near Water Station 7.
 All runners who don’t make the cut-off time or the time limit will be picked up and driven to the finish line.

-The Bagan Temple Marathon will take place on 25 November 2017.
-The 2018 edition will take place on 24 November.
+The Bagan Temple Marathon will take place on the following dates:

 The Bagan Temple Marathon features three competitive distances, a full marathon, a half marathon and a 10K race.
 All distances start and finish at the same time and place.